-The National Institutes of Health (NIH) has issued its Final NIH Policy for Data Management and Sharing Plans (DMSP) to promote the management and sharing of scientific data generated from NIH-funded or conducted research.
-This policy will require the submission of Data Management and Sharing Plans at the time of grant application, effective January 25, 2023.
-See more under NIH Data Management and Sharing Policy (2023).
+The National Institutes of Health (NIH) issued its Final NIH Policy for Data Management and Sharing Plans (DMSP) intended to promote the management and sharing of scientific data generated from NIH-funded or conducted research.
+The policy requires submission of a Data Management and Sharing Plan at the time of grant application, effective January 25, 2023.
+See more under NIH Data Management and Sharing Plan.

 What is a Data Management Plan?

 A data management plan, or DMP, is a formal document that outlines how data will be handled during and after a research project.
 Many funding agencies, especially government sources, require a DMP as part of their application processes.
 Even if you are not seeking funding for your research, documenting a plan for your research data is a best practice and will help your data comply with Harvard's policies for responsible data management.

 A DMP is a living document: Research is all about discovery, and the process of conducting research sometimes requires you to revise your intended path.
 Your DMP is a living document that you may need to alter to reflect changes in your research.
 Remember, any time your research plans change, you should review your DMP to ensure that it meets your needs.

 Elements of a DMP

 As some funding agencies do not provide specific guidelines, below is a list of typical data management plan elements.
 You should review specific guidelines for data management planning from the funding agency you are working with.
 Elements of your DMP may be reused in your protocols and in the Institutional Review Board (IRB) and methodology descriptions.

 If you would like assistance completing a data management plan for a grant proposal, see if you are eligible for Countway Library's Data Management Plan Review Service.

 What is the source of your data?
 In what formats are your data?
 Will your data be fixed, or will it change over time?
 How much data will your project produce?